Skip to main content Scroll Top

 Screenshot Of Receiver Hitch Sizes

-Don’t exceed your vehicle’s tow rating.
-Check your owner’s manual or ask your dealer for the true limit.
+Do not exceed your vehicle’s tow rating or tongue-weight rating.
+Check your owner’s manual or ask your dealer for the exact limits for your trim and options.

 You only need two measurements:

-• A: Vehicle Receiver Height – Measure from the ground to the top of your vehicle’s hitch receiver tube.
+• A: Vehicle Receiver Height — From the ground to the top of the hitch receiver tube.

-• B: Trailer Coupler Height – Measure from the ground to the bottom of the trailer coupler (where the ball or Max-Coupler attaches), while the trailer is parked level.
+• B: Trailer Coupler Height — From the ground to the bottom of the trailer coupler (ball or Max-Coupler), with the trailer parked level.

 Then subtract: A − B = C